appsquickly/typhoon/README.md

 thing is, it was actually someone who's work I respect very much, but that suggestion sure did baffle me.
 Waaaohhh man!

-####So the XML is the winner.
+####So XML is the winner.
 It provides the features that I stated above.
 And also:

 * There's already a defacto or recognized standard with the Spring-style approach in Java, .NET and ActionScript.
 * Evyeryone knows XML.